Composers’ Fund Guidance and FAQs

 - Composers must be based in the UK and must be members of PRS for Music* or in a position to join.

-- Composers who have tangible potential to reach significant acclaim / high profile in contemporary music**
+- Composers who are able to demonstrate critical acclaim and who have tangible potential to achieve significant profile**

 *Please note composers who are members of another performing rights society e.g. ASCAP, SACEM are not eligible.

-**If you are a songwriter or producer and interested in applying for similar opportunities please look at the Writer Producer fund here
+**If you are a songwriter or producer and interested in applying for similar opportunities please look at the Writer Producer fund here.
+If you are a music creator/band interested in applying for similar opportunities please look at the Momentum fund here.

 When assessing applications to this fund, we will be considering the impact of the proposed activity on the development of the composer’s music and profile, and the track record and quality of the applicant composer.